Places

 Yoyogi-Uehara·¥¥

-Natural wine bar that draws people from around Tokyo for their vast bottle selection
+Natural wine bar that draws people from around Tokyo for their vast bottle selection with great music.
+A bit hidden downstairs.

-Don't MissIncredibly unique natural wine selection
+Don't MissTheir unique natural wine selection

 Skip It IfYou don’t like natural wine